m-wojnar/reinforced-lib/README.md

 within of the library, represented in the API as different modules.

 - **RLib** - The core module which provides a simple and intuitive interface to manage agents, use extensions, and configure the logging system.
-Even if you're not a reinforcement learning (RL) expert, *RLib* makes it easy to implement the agent-environment interaction loop.
+Even if you're not an RL expert, *RLib* makes it easy to  implement the agent-environment interaction loop.

 - **Agents** - Choose from a variety of RL agents available in the *Agents* module.
 These agents are designed to be versatile and work with any environment.
 If needed, you can even create your own agents using our documented recipes.